micbay/RaceTimerAndController/README.md

 <br>

 # **Arduino Race Timer and Lap Gate Controller**
-This is an Arduino based project that implements an inexpensive, reliable, race game controller that can be used for timed racing games.
+This is an Arduino based project that implements an inexpensive, reliable, race game controller that can be used for timed racing games of 1-4 racers.
 The system consists of a main LCD display, a keypad for user input and menu selection, an 8 digit LED lap count & timer display for each racer, and non-blocking audio for UI feedback and playing a unique victory song for each racer.

 In the presented configuration, the lap sensing input is simulated using buttons, but can be adapted to be used with a myriad of simple, circuit completion, or other type sensing methods that can be implemented in the physical lap gate.
 The working demo of this project uses two paper clips integrated into a mechanical lap counter to create a simple, yet effective lap sensor.